SmithEcophysLab/biol43165316_fall2023/rubrics/review_rubric.md

 2. Breadth and Originality (20 points)
-- The review is sufficiently broad to address a question in the field of plant physiological ecology.
+- The review is sufficiently broad to address a question in the field of ecosystem ecology.
 The review should can combine known ideas to form a new idea, but must not be a simple reiteration of known facts.

 *For graduate students*: For full points, the question addressed must be completely novel and